 in only U.S. Dividend Growth stocks.

-We provide a “BUY List” for when you want to invest, a “HOLD (don’t sell) List” for you to do a "once-a-year check-in" on your portfolio, and “Simple Rules” and calculator: “Cash to Invest AND WHEN to Invest”.
+We provide a “BUY List” for when you want to invest, a “HOLD (don’t sell) List” for you to do a "once-a-year check-in" on your portfolio, and “Simple Rules” with calculator: “Cash to Invest AND WHEN to Invest”.

-We are a “robo-analyst” site for Do-It-Yourself investors – and, if you will be investing amounts of less than $20,000 at a time, in our 20 company BUY List recommendation, we show you how to do so for a total cost of $19.95 (or only $9.95 by selecting "Next market day" transaction), by creating your own mutual fund using a “motif” at the fractional share brokerage MotifInvesting.com.
+OR: Use us as a “robo-analyst” site for Do-It-Yourself investors – and, if you will be investing amounts of less than $20,000 at a time, in our 20 company BUY List recommendation, we show you how to do so for a total cost of $19.95 (or only $9.95 by selecting "Next market day" transaction), by creating your own mutual fund using a “motif” at the fractional share brokerage MotifInvesting.com.
 Our BUY List recommendation involves investing equal dollar amounts in a diversified portfolio (of at least of 20 companies), which has stocks we've recommended, or those of OF YOUR CHOOSING from our total BUY List listing, which is segregated by the ten major sectors of the economy and ranked within each group by our proprietary short-term performance "ST Perf Indicator" (see Home>ST Perf Indicator).
 At www.MotifInvesting.com, once you setup an account using your email, you can immediately begin creating motifs for testing and tracking -- there is no requirement that your account be funded before you start creating motifs -- as you accumulate stocks in your collection of "motifs" you are effectively managing your own mutual fund.

 FOR CONFIRMATION OF HOW OUR RECOMMENDATIONS HAVE PERFORMED see: Home>Independent substantiation of our performance.